In OroCRM the RFM metrics are available for Magento customers and are defined per channel.

 |3||$0–$200 spent per year|

 - Do not define too many ranks.
-Segments must be large enough to be statistically valid, thus 3–5 ranks usually bring the most sensible results.
-However, if you have a very big amount of customers, you may need to use more ranks.
+Segments must be large enough to be statistically valid, therefore 3–5 ranks usually bring the most sensible results.
+However, if you have a great number of customers, you may need to use more ranks.

 - Use data analysis methods, such as calculating the percentiles, to correctly identify segment thresholds.